minhdang241/pathOram/README.md

 Providing 2 views:
 - **Unprotected view**: user clicks a photo, the server log shows a single, revealing request: `GET /unprotected-bucket/my_trip.jpg`.
 The access pattern is leaked.
 - **Protected view**: user clicks the same photo.
 The server logs shows a bunch of meaningless objects (e.g., GET /oram-bucket/5, PUT /oram-bucket/29, ...), revealing nothing about the photo itself.
 This shows that the access pattern has been hidden.

+# TODO:

+- Implement the upload function, otherwise, it is hard to demo with pathoram since it's tricky to set up the bucket file.
+- Enable encryption after finalizing the upload function.
+- Save the state of the position after access, which can prevents loosing track of files after reset the backend server.